View Larger Image

 Email this product to a friend

-Our Churburg armour is fully articulated and wearable and boasts many of the features found on the original suit.
-Many of the individual steel plates that make up the 16 ga. breastplate (which has a lance rest attached to the right hand side) and arm-harness are bordered with decorative etched brass strips.
+Our Churburg armour is fully articulated and wearable.
+It boasts many of the features found on the original suit.
+Many of the individual steel plates that make up the breastplate (which has a lance rest attached to the right hand side) and arm-harness are bordered with decorative etched brass strips.
 Supplied with an iron display stand, the harness features a round section riveted mail shirt and aventail.